hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - proxy and inspect traffic that's sent over HTTPS
     - does require the <span style="color: #bb6600;">root certificate</span> installed
     - inspect secure HTTPS traffic

+- Umbrella - logging
+  - set <span style="color: #bb6600;">per-policy</span> when you first create a policy
+  - by default, logging = on and log all requests an identity makes to reach destinations
+  - able to change what level of identity activity Umbrella logs
+  - log settings in Policy wizard: 1) Log All Requests; 2) Log Only Security Events; 3) Don't Log Any Requests
+  - archive logs to an enterprise owned storage: configured to <span style="color: #bb6600;">send logs to a self-managed AWS S3 bucket</span>
+  - Umbrella Multi-Org console
+    - upload, store, and archive traffic activity logs from local Umbrella dashboards to the cloud through <span style="color: #bb6600;">Amazon S3</span>
+    - CSV formatted Umbrella logs are compressed (gzip) and uploaded every ten minutes
+    - able to download from an S3 bucket
+    - logs uploaded to an S3 bucket, then download logs automatically to keep in perpetuity in backup storage

 - Umbrella Roaming